upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/principles.md

 This page articulates the principles of Upstream Software Engineering.

 These principles are not arbitrary design choices.
-They are derived from the historical analysis presented in **[Underlying Rationale](./underlying-rationale/index.md)**, where successive eras of software engineering were examined in terms of what became governable, how governance was exercised, and what remained structurally under-governed.
+They are derived from the historical analysis presented in **[Underlying rationale](./underlying-rationale/index.md)**, where successive eras of Software Engineering were examined in terms of what became governable, how governance was exercised, and what remained structurally under-governed.

 The goal of this page is to:

 - extract durable lessons from that historical analysis,
 - identify recurring structural patterns across eras,
-- and derive a coherent set of principles that justify the upstream discipline.
+- derive a coherent set of principles that justify the upstream discipline.

 ## Lessons learned across eras